daos-stack/daos/src/object/README.md

 ### Fixed Stripe Object

 A fixed stripe object has a constant number of stripes and each stripe has a fixed stripe size.
-These stripe attribures are predefined by object class, DAOS uses these attributes to compute object layout.
+These stripe attributes are predefined by object class, DAOS uses these attributes to compute object layout.

 ### Dynamically Striped Object (Not implemented)